numandev1/react-native-decompiler/SECURITY.md

 If you find a security issue in this application, please create an issue.

-**DO NOT** disclose any information about the vulability publically.
+**DO NOT** disclose any information about the vulnerability publicly.
 You will get a reply on how to privately disclose details.

-Please make sure that any vulabilities you report are not from a dependency.
-Please report dependency vulabilities directly to them.
+Please make sure that any vulnerabilities you report are not from a dependency.
+Please report dependency vulnerabilities directly to them.